 But like I said, my mom is a Lego fan so it depends on your family and their interest levels.

 Legoland in Florida is essentially broken up into 11 themed zones.
 These were some of our kids favorites.

 This themed area was cool.
-Miniland was built using more than 32 million Lego bricks and we loved wondering around looking at mini versions of destinations built from Lego.
+Miniland was built using more than 32 million Lego bricks and we loved wandering around looking at mini versions of destinations built from Lego.

 If you visit Florida in the summer, you might want to explore Miniland first thing or later in the day as it’s wide open with no shade.

-And if you visit Legoland Florida during the Christmas Brickacular, in the past they have placed hidden Santas around Miniland so factor in a little more time here.
+And if you visit Legoland Florida during the Christmas Bricktacular, in the past they have placed hidden Santas around Miniland so factor in a little more time here.